nipraxis/summer-2023/index.md

 That's 6-7 hours per week for 8 weeks.

+The last four weeks of homework and extra work are for a final group project.
+This is a group collaborative project working on a substantial and novel data analysis problem.
+We will give more details during the course.

 ## Prerequisites

 For the upcoming version of the Nipraxis course, we will assume that you *have